 Chronic Traumatic Encephalopathy (CTE), is a brain condition associated with multiple blows to the head and sometimes experienced by football players, boxers, or those with repeated falls.
 CTE has been linked with early onset of dementia, likely owing to some of the reasons above- non-healing injuries, and disruption to the BBB leading to accumulations of protein tangles in the brain.

-The incidence of those who develop dementia after a stroke or brain injury is estimated to be about two-fold of those in the general population.
+The incidence of those who develop dementia after a brain injury is estimated to be about two-fold of those in the general population.
 The risk factors that may make someone more susceptible to dementia include:

 - a Hemorrhagic versus Ischemic stroke (a bleed versus a blockage).
 This may be linked to the diffuse nature of a bleed, and the possible disruption of the blood-brain-barrier.